-The $V{IN}^+$ and the $V{IN}^-$ inputs of the ADC12L063 consist of an analog switch followed by a switched-capacitor amplifier.
+The V{IN}+ and the V{IN}- inputs of the ADC12010 consist of an analog switch followed by a switched-capacitor amplifier.
 The capacitance seen at the analog input pins changes with the clock level, appearing as 8 pF when the clock is low, and 7 pF when the clock is high.
 Although this difference is small, a dynamic capacitance is more difficult to drive than is a fixed capacitance, so choose the driving amplifier carefully.
-The LMH6702, LMH6628, LMH6622 and LMH6655 are good amplifiers for driving the ADC12L063.
+The LMH6550, the LMH6702 and the LMH6628 are good amplifiers for driving the ADC12010.

 The internal switching action at the analog inputs causes energy to be output from the input pins.
 As the driving source tries to compensate for this, it adds noise to the signal.
-To prevent this, use $33\Omega$ series resistors at each of the signal inputs with a 10 pF capacitor across the inputs, as can be seen in Figure 34 and Figure 35.
+To prevent this, use an RC at each of the inputs, as shown in Figure 38 and Figure 39.
 These components should be placed close to the ADC because the input pins of the ADC is the most sensitive part of the system and this is the last opportunity to filter the input.
-The 10 pF capacitor value is for undersampling application and should be replaced with a 68 pF capacitor for Nyquist application.
+The capacitors should be eliminated for undersampling applications.